jeffjl74/CSV-to-QIF/README.md

 The input and output file names can ommitted if they are specified in the json file.

+The input file name, whether on the command line or in the json file, can contain a
+\* wildcard.
+If present, the program will use the file with the latest change date that matches the wildcard specification.
+For example, if your downloaded csv file name includes a date code, something like "mybank_20240630.csv", an input file spec of "mybank_*.csv" would process the downloaded file with the latest change date (not the date code in the file name, but the operating system file change date).

 ## Json File
 The program already supports the name/value entries in the `self.fields` and `self.ids` arrays in the Python record definitions.